rhodyprog4ds/grade-calculator/README.md

-# grade-calculator
+# grade calculator

-grade calculator fa25
+This will be developed primarily to support the instructor and TAs for fall 2025.